Manhattan

 How does a CO2 laser work?

-The CO2 laser emits a wavelength of light which gently heats the skin and evaporates skin in a controlled manner there and stimulating new skin and also production of collagen – a protein that improves skin appearance.
-The water within the skin cells absorbs this type of wavelength, resulting in the removal of thin outer layers of skin (epidermis) and heating of the underlying skin (dermis), which stimulates the growth of collagen – a protein that improves skin appearance.
+The CO2 laser emits a wavelength of light which gently heats the skin and evaporates skin in a controlled manner thereby stimulating new skin formation and also production of new collagen – a protein that improves skin appearance.
+The water within the skin cells absorbs this type of wavelength, resulting in the removal of thin outer layers of skin (epidermis) and heating of the underlying skin (dermis), which stimulates the growth of collagen and elastic tissue, restoring skin firmness and youth.

 What is a non-ablative fractional laser?